-- One of the best things I did in grad school was be part of Princeton's Prison Teaching Initiative.
-I wrote something about teaching philosophy in prisons in a periodical called Oberon: "Inequality in Education".
+I'm the director of a new prison teaching project at Penn.
+This builds on work I did in grad school teaching for Princeton's Prison Teaching Initiative.
+I wrote about teaching philosophy in prisons in a periodical called Oberon: "Inequality in Education."